Hire A Ferris Wheel.

 The view from the ride is unrivalled letting you look out across the entire event.

-Our rides need around 44ft width and 35ft depth for installation.
+The rides need around 44ft width and 35ft depth for installation.
 We have used them successfully at many indoor venues, though obviously they do need suitable headroom.

 There are even bigger wheels out there, usually referred to as continental wheels.
 These can be supplied, but realistically, for anything less than a major event they are prohibitively expensive.
 Mainly due to the logistics required to transport and install them.